dplanitzer/Serena/Commands/shell/docs/QuickTour.md

 ```

 Here we first create a new mutable variable called 'i'.
 Note that variable names always have to be prefixed with a '$' character.
 This is true whether you want to read or write the variable.
 The loop is implemented by the while instruction.
 It evaluates the conditional expression that follows and it then executes the loop body block as long as the conditional expression continues to evaluate to true.
-Once teh conditional expression evaluates to false the loop ends and execution continues with the first instruction that follows the end of the loop body.
+Once the conditional expression evaluates to false the loop ends and execution continues with the first instruction that follows the end of the loop body.

 Finally the Serena shell allows you to invoke a large number of internal commands and external programs.
 Better yet, you can easily combine the power of expressions with commands: